danphenderson/BlockOpt.jl/docs/src/index.md

 # BlockOpt.jl

 This application supplements _QN Optimization with Hessian Samples_, an article currently under review.
-It's purpose is to explore block Quasi-Newton (QN) updates used in the unconstrained minimization of a smooth objective function, $f$.
+It's purpose is to explore block Quasi-Newton (QN) updates used in the unconstrained minimization of a smooth objective function.

 ## Documentation Structure